KubaJ23/Ksharp-compiler/README.md

 # Ksharp-compiler
 A compiler (transpiler) for my own language called K sharp.
-It is a procedural language that is meant to be simple to understand and quick to learn.
+It is a procedural language that is meant to be easy to understand and quick to learn.